SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   - `TsitPap8` - Tsitouras-Papakostas 8/7 Runge-Kutta method.
   - `Vern8` - Verner's "Most Efficient" 8/7 Runge-Kutta method.
 (8th order interpolant)
   - `Vern9` - Verner's "Most Efficient" 9/8 Runge-Kutta method.
 (9th order interpolant)
-  - `:Feagin10` - Feagin's 10th-order Runge-Kutta method.
+  - `Feagin10` - Feagin's 10th-order Runge-Kutta method.
-  - `:Feagin12` - Feagin's 12th-order Runge-Kutta method.
+  - `Feagin12` - Feagin's 12th-order Runge-Kutta method.
-  - `:Feagin14` - Feagin's 14th-order Runge-Kutta method.
+  - `Feagin14` - Feagin's 14th-order Runge-Kutta method.
-  - `:ExplicitRK` - A general Runge-Kutta solver which takes in a tableau.
+  - `ExplicitRK` - A general Runge-Kutta solver which takes in a tableau.
 Can be adaptive.
 Tableaus are specified via the keyword argument `tab=tableau`.
 The default tableau is for Dormand-Prince 4/5.
 Other supplied tableaus can be found in the Supplied Tableaus section.
-  - `:ImplicitEuler` - A 1st order implicit solver.
+  - `ImplicitEuler` - A 1st order implicit solver.
 Unconditionally stable.
-  - `:Trapezoid` - A second order unconditionally stable implicit solver.
+  - `Trapezoid` - A second order unconditionally stable implicit solver.
 Good for highly stiff.
-  - `:Rosenbrock23` - An Order 2/3 L-Stable fast solver which is good for mildy stiff equations with oscillations.
+  - `Rosenbrock23` - An Order 2/3 L-Stable fast solver which is good for mildy stiff equations with oscillations at low tolerances.
-  - `:Rosenbrock32` - An Order 3/2 A-Stable fast solver which is good for mildy stiff equations without oscillations.
+  - `Rosenbrock32` - An Order 3/2 A-Stable fast solver which is good for mildy stiff equations without oscillations at low tolerances.
+    Note that this method is prone to instability in the presence of oscillations, so use with caution.

-* ODEInterface.jl
+### ODEInterface.jl

+The ODEInterface algorithms are the classic Hairer Fortran algorithms.
+While the nonstiff algorithms are superseded by the more featured and higher performance Julia implementations from OrdinaryDiffEq.jl, the stiff solvers such as `radau` are some of the most efficient methods available (but are restricted for use on arrays of Float64).

-  - `:dopri5` - Hairer's classic implementation of the Dormand-Prince 4/5 method.
+  - `dopri5` - Hairer's classic implementation of the Dormand-Prince 4/5 method.
-  - `:dop853` - Explicit Runge-Kutta 8(5,3) by Dormand-Prince
+  - `dop853` - Explicit Runge-Kutta 8(5,3) by Dormand-Prince
-  - `:odex` - GBS extrapolation-algorithm based on the midpoint rule
+  - `odex` - GBS extrapolation-algorithm based on the midpoint rule
-  - `:seulex` - extrapolation-algorithm based on the linear implicit Euler method
+  - `seulex` - extrapolation-algorithm based on the linear implicit Euler method
-  - `:radau` - implicit Runge-Kutta (Radau IIA) of variable order between 5 and 13
+  - `radau` - implicit Runge-Kutta (Radau IIA) of variable order between 5 and 13
-  - `:radau5` - implicit Runge-Kutta method (Radau IIA) of order 5
+  - `radau5` - implicit Runge-Kutta method (Radau IIA) of order 5

+### Sundials.jl

+The Sundials suite is built around multistep methods.
+These methods are more efficient than other methods when the cost of the function calculations is really high, but for less costly functions the cost of nurturing the timestep overweighs the benefits.
+However, the BDF method is a classic method for stiff equations and "generally works".

+  - `CVODE_BDF` - CVode Backward Differentiation Formula (BDF) solver.
+  - `CVODE_Adams` - CVode Adams-Moulton solver

-* ODE.jl
+### ODE.jl

 The ODE.jl algorithms all come with a 3rd order Hermite polynomial interpolation.

-  - `:ode23` - Bogakai-Shampine's 2/3 method
+  - `rk23` - Bogakai-Shampine's 2/3 method
-  - `:ode45` - Dormand-Prince's 4/5 method
+  - `rk45` - Dormand-Prince's 4/5 method
-  - `:ode78` - Runge-Kutta-Fehlberg 7/8 method
+  - `feh78` - Runge-Kutta-Fehlberg 7/8 method
-  - `:ode23s` - Rosenbrock's 2/3 method
+  - `ModifiedRosenbrockIntegrator` - Rosenbrock's 2/3 method
-  - `:ode1` - Forward Euler
+  - `feuler` - Forward Euler
-  - `:ode2_midpoint` - Midpoint Method
+  - `midpoint` - Midpoint Method
-  - `:ode2_heun` - Heun's Method
+  - `heun` - Heun's Method
-  - `:ode4` - RK4
+  - `rk4` - RK4
-  - `:ode45_fe` - Runge-Kutta-Fehlberg 4/5 method
+  - `feh45` - Runge-Kutta-Fehlberg 4/5 method

-* Sundials.jl

-  - `:cvode_BDF` - CVode Backward Differentiation Formula (BDF) solver.
-  - `:cvode_Adams` - CVode Adams-Moulton solver

 ## List of Supplied Tableaus

-A large variety of tableaus have been supplied by default.
-For the most useful and common algorithms, a hand-optimized version is supplied and is recommended for general uses (i.e. use `:DP5` instead of `:ExplicitRK` with `tableau=constructDormandPrince()`).
+A large variety of tableaus have been supplied by default via DiffEqDevTools.jl.
+For the most useful and common algorithms, a hand-optimized version is supplied and is recommended for general uses (i.e. use `DP5` instead of `ExplicitRK` with `tableau=constructDormandPrince()`).
 However, these serve as a good method for comparing between tableaus and understanding the pros/cons of the methods.
 Implemented are every published tableau (that I know exist).
 Note that user-defined tableaus also are accepted.
-To see how to define a tableau, checkout the [premade tableau source code](https://github.com/JuliaDiffEq/DifferentialEquations.jl/blob/master/src/ode/ode_tableaus.jl).
+To see how to define a tableau, checkout the [premade tableau source code](https://github.com/JuliaDiffEq/DiffEqDevTools.jl/blob/master/src/ode_tableaus.jl).
 Tableau docstrings should have appropriate citations (if not, file an issue).

 A plot recipes is provided which will plot the stability region for a given tableau.